Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Results and performance

 While we have shown that the PCA method provides improved and unbiased constraints in a simulated Universe based on one of the data reduction models from which it was developed, it may still lack the flexibility to provide unbiased constraints when applied to a MG theory not included in the data reduction process.
 To be of general use, a novel data reduction method should be versatile enough to constrain a broader class of theories beyond those used to compute the Principal Components in the reduction matrix.
 We address this concern by demonstrating that the PCA method accurately identifies modified gravity behaviour without introducing unacceptable levels of cosmological parameter bias, even when testing a strong MG signature that is not explicitly modelled in the data reduction process.

 Specifically, we consider the case where the true Universe is described by the `modified ESS' gravity model introduced in Section \ref{sec:ESS_theory}, with a $\Lambda$CDM background, scale-independent structure growth modifications to GR, Vainshtein screening, and additionally modified to have a GR-like Weyl potential ($\Sigma = 1$).
 We show the posterior distributions of the parameter subset of interest in Figure \ref{fig:corner_ESS_nofsigma8} for a noiseless simulated data vector.
 Most notably, this shows a remarkable improvement in the power of the MG detection when using the PCA-based data reduction method, compared to using linear scale cuts.
 For a 3$\times$2pt LSST Y1-like analysis, the PCA method can effectively pick up the signature of `modified ESS' gravity without significant bias in the estimated cosmological parameters (when compared to linear scale cuts).
 We see that a non-GR value of $\mu_0$ is preferred at the $1.6\sigma$ level when using the PCA-based data reduction method, compared to a negligible preference with linear scale cuts.
-This is a powerful proof of the versatility and potential of this data reduction method.
+We note here that because there is no direct relation between $\mu_0$ and the ESS modified gravity parameters, we have no way of comparing whether this is the expected value from an unbiased analysis.
+Still, this is a powerful proof of the versatility and potential of this data reduction method.